 Critical thinking is not just being critical!

 Critical thinking can be defined as the intellectually disciplined process of actively and skillfully conceptualising, applying, analysing, synthesising or evaluating information from, or generated by, research, observation, experience, reflection, reasoning, or communication as a guide to a belief and action.
 Being a critical arse, on the other hand, can be defined as always inclined to judge severely and find fault

-Now critical thinking can be a tricky area to get right and it does take time to get good at it, as I well know, I only class myself as a novice and totally mediocre critical thinker, the traits of a true critical thinker are something I just do not consistently display, such as
+Now critical thinking can be a tricky area to get right and it does take time to get good at it, as I know, I only class myself as a novice and mediocre critical thinker, the traits of a true critical thinker are something I just do not consistently display, such as

 - formulating questions clearly and precisely

-- thinking openmindedly within alternative systems of thought
+- thinking open-mindedly within alternative systems of thought

 - recognising and assessing assumptions, implications, and practical consequences

 Being truly certain of anything within the therapy profession is, in my opinion, ridiculous, there is scarce good quality evidence that allows us to make any firm decisions or conclusions.
-Research and evidence can be of extreme variability in quality and results and conclusions can be manipulated to suit a cause, in both directions, so a critical eye must be used when reading any literature, or on when on any training course or learning any new treatment technique.
+Research and evidence can be of extreme variability in quality and results and conclusions can be manipulated to suit a cause, in both directions, so a critical eye must be used when reading any literature, or on when on any course or learning any new treatment technique.

 In my opinion, many let themselves down, in the belief that they have lots of clinical experience and done lots of reading and research on an area and so feel they have answers, this is when they stop thinking, critical thinking MUST be a constant ongoing process.

-This is a nice diagram from Hanson et al 2012 in BJSM on how research and practice fit together
+Anice diagram from Hanson et al 2012 in BJSM on how research and practice fit together

-Ok, who am I trying to kid, this is so, not many manual therapies do much in my critical opinion!
-But I do occasionally pull, poke, prod and rub my patients in an attempt to reduce their pain and get them moving better, but what I do have issue with most of the time is the complete and utter ‘bull shit’ that surrounds manual therapy treatments and the ridiculous explanations given to the patients!
+Ok, who am I trying to kid, this is so, manual therapy just doesn’t do much in my critical thinking opinion!
+I know many disagree and like to pull, poke, prod and rub patients in an attempt to reduce their pain and get them moving better.
+That’s fine, what I have an issue with most of the time is the complete and utter ‘bull shit’ that surrounds the explanations of how manual therapy treatments work and how they have to be applied.

 I also hope that when I do sound critical via twitter or elsewhere that you perhaps can realise I’m just not being an arrogant, ignorant arse, if not then I’ve realised you can’t please all the people all the time, and I won’t lose any sleep over it!